AmauryD/Arma_AC/README.md

 **[Aclogger](https://github.com/AmauryD/aclogger/) is recommanded with the anti cheat , just put it in your a3 folder (server and client)**

-** Contact me on contact@utopiagaming.org for questions and bug report .
-Don't forget to give me feedback about the efficiency of the AC :) **
+__Contact me on contact@utopiagaming.org for questions and bug report .
+Don't forget to give me feedback about the efficiency of the AC__

 ## Installation